 Shelties vs The Dog Whisperer

 What do Shelties make of The Dog Whisperer?
-Here's what I learned from Rana the Sheltie's rehabilitation sessions with alpha-dog proponent, Cesar Millan.
+Here's what I picked up from Cesar Millan's rehabilitation sessions with Rana the Sheltie.

 The Alpha Dog Theory